Coordinates with inclination (θs)

-This example shows how to access coordinate information from the raytracing process.
-You will likely need to do this when making custom physics materials.
-We will raytrace a sequence of cones in the region around a Kerr black hole as seen by an observer stationed at infinity.
+This example shows how to access coordinate information from the raytracing process with inclination based functions.
+We will ray trace the coordinate poings on a sequence of cones in the region around a Kerr black hole as seen by an observer stationed at infinity.
 We will show the emission coordinates of the n=0 (direct) and n=1 (indirect) photons that are emitted from the source, at a fixed inclination angles with respect to the black hole's spin axis.

 First, let's import Krang and CairoMakie for plotting.